 Conditional Use are uses that are permitted if certain criteria are met.
-The CUP analysis shows the criteria for a Floodplain Conditional Use permit are met.
-If the City Council believes there is unaddressed risk, then conditions addressing that risk should be put in place rather than denying the permit.
+The CUP analysis shows that the criteria for a conditional flood plain permit are met.
+If the Planning Commission or City Council believe there is some risk that is unaddressed, conditions addressing that risk should be put in place rather than denying the permit.